AdobeDocs/audience-manager.pt-BR/help/using/reporting/audience-optimization-reports/aor-advertisers/import-dcm.md

    As an authorized third-party, [!DNL Audience Manager] can receive DCM data, but cannot decode the IDs.
 However, on the [!DNL Audience Manager] side, we know how the encoded IDs match our IDs.
 Isso significa que podemos combinar e sincronizar os usuários com confiança e precisão.

    >[!NOTE]
-   >You cannot import DCM files into [!DNL Audience Manager] if you&#39;re already sharing data with 2 other third-party partners.
+   >You cannot import DCM files into [!DNL Audience Manager] if you're already sharing data with 2 other third-party partners.

 1. Invite [!DNL Audience Manager] to join the group.